cognito vr headset

 illustration of person wearing vr headset

-Over 40,000 treatment sessions were completed across multiple clinical studies with no serious treatment-limiting adverse events reported.
+Over 100,000 treatment sessions were completed across multiple clinical studies with no unexpected serious treatment-limiting adverse events reported.

 Light and sound intensity are tailored to each patient based on their tolerability and response to stimulation observed through EEG evaluation.